ansys/pyansys-tools-versioning/doc/source/user_guide.rst

 Suppose that two servers are created using previous class.
-Each of the servers is using a different version, meaning that some of the methods are be available while some others are not:
+Each of the servers is using a different version, meaning that some of the methods are available while some others are not:

 .. code-block:: pycon